Healthy Recipes Blog

 Instructions

-Drain the beans and season them with salt.
+Drain and season generously with coarse salt.

 Serve them topped with butter.